August, 2021: Signs of eccentricity in two gravitational-wave signals may indicate a sub-population of dynamically assembled binary black holes

 October, 2017: Challenges testing the no-hair theorem with gravitational waves

-(Thrane, Lasky, & Levin) accepted for publication in Phys.
+(Thrane, Lasky, & Levin) published in Phys.
 Rev. D

 October, 2017: GW170817: Observation of Gravitational Waves from a Binary Neutron Star Inspiral